sonata-project/SonataAdminBundle/Resources/doc/reference/action_list.rst

 .. note::

     This document is a stub representing a new work in progress.
-If you're reading this you can help contribute, no matter what your experience level with Sonata is.
-Check out the `issues on Github<https://github.com/sonata-project/SonataAdminBundle/issues/1519>`_ for more information about how to get involved.
+If you're reading this you can help contribute, **no matter what your experience level with Sonata is**.
+Check out the `issues on Github`_ for more information about how to get involved.

 This document will cover the List view which you use to browse the objects in your system.
 It will cover configuration of the list itself and the filters you can use